Huskarhero/django-shop/docs/tutorial/quickstart.rst

 Use one of the demos as a starting point for your project
 =========================================================

-Depending on the needs of your e-commerce site, the easiest approach to start with **django-SHOP** is to use the demo which is most similar to one of the five from above.
+Depending on the needs of your e-commerce site, the easiest approach to start with **djangoSHOP** is to use the demo which is most similar to one of the five from above.
 Then by copying example, create a repository of the merchant's implementation.
 Starting from a working example and gradually modifying it until reaching your final goals, typically is much easier than starting from scratch.